ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Kamikamen ~ Fear and Loating in Las Vegas.md

 To Neverland

 I lost a bet a while ago.
-The price was self-respect, debt I still owe.
+The price was self respect, debt I still owe
-Melting away, I am just the snow.
+Withering away, I am just the snow.

 # Chorus
-Drowning unrest and loathing with laziness.
-Can't fail, if I never tried,
-I won this game.
-Haha, I lied | If I am to live this way, it means I died.
-Drowning unrest and loathing with laziness.
-Trading self-respect for your pride.
-A cheap shot, but one with a certain allure
-Won't be mocked, nor remembered, that's for sure.
-(Yeah!)
+The pain, the fear, the guilt, (yeah) they're my weak-uh-ness I stormed in hell for those that died.
+If not for pride, she'd still be my side (oh)
+If not for my pride, she'd still be alive (so)

+Spectres haunting my mind, makin me delirious
+Ether is (Etherious) a hell of a drug.
+Flying too close to the flames, a boy, a bug (oh) Death's a sly mistres-, "why not die in a buzz?"

 # Bridge (1:35)
 I see the sun, shining so bright | I am here down low.
 Arose from... my slumber |  I am just the snow.